-About 70 kilometers northwest of Stockholm and just 25 mins drive from Arlanda Airport is the picturesque, medieval university city of Uppsala.
+About 70 kilometers northwest of Stockholm, and just 25 minutes drive from Arlanda Airport, is the picturesque, medieval university city of Uppsala.
 Coupled with the air of academia, Uppsala has a laid-back feel that comes as part and parcel of a large and diverse student population.
-Bicycles are everywhere and the many waterways and parks add to an overall sense of tranquility.
-Often, it's hard to remember you're in Sweden's fourth largest city, particularly if meandering through the winding streets of the old town.
-Here you'll discover plenty of quaint shops, cafés, and places to eat along the way and many of Uppsala's must-see attractions.
+Bicycles are everywhere, and the many waterways and parks add to an overall sense of tranquility.
+Often, it's hard to remember you're in Sweden's fourth largest city, particularly if you're meandering through the winding streets of the old town.
+Here, you'll discover plenty of quaint shops, cafés, and restaurants, as well as many of Uppsala's must-see tourist attractions.

 Boasting a magnificent 13th-century cathedral, Uppsala lays claim to city status while retaining the feel of a town.
-The river Fyris (Fyrisån) neatly bisects the city, the historic old town lying to the west and commercial modern new town to the east.
-If you lose your bearings simply look out for the cathedral, which can be seen from almost anywhere.
-Uppsala was home to the Swedish kings of old and 16th- century king, Gustav Vasa, lies interred in the cathedral, as does 18th-century botanist, Carl Linnaeus.
-An incredible history dating back to Viking times and the ideology of learning remain at Uppsala's heart.
+The river Fyris (Fyrisån) neatly bisects the city.
+The historic old town lies to the west, and the commercial modern town to the east.
+If you lose your bearings, simply look out for the cathedral, which can be seen from almost anywhere.
+Uppsala was home to the Swedish kings of old, and 16th-century king, Gustav Vasa, lies interred in the cathedral, as does 18th-century botanist Carl Linnaeus.
+An incredible history dating back to Viking times and the spirit of learning remain at Uppsala's heart.

 1 Uppsala Cathedral (Domkyrka)

-Funded by Gustavus Adolphus, the Gustavianum (c.1620) is the former main building of Uppsala University.
-It contains the university's cultural history collections, the Museum of Nordic Antiquities, the Victoria Museum (Egyptian antiquities), and an Anatomical Theatre, built on the roof in the1660s.
-Permanent exhibitions include Viking relics such as priceless jewelry, medals, and swords; the History of Uppsala University; and Egyptian Mummies.
-The spectacular University Art Collection in the main building is well worth exploring.
+Funded by Gustavus Adolphus, the Gustavianum (c.1620), opposite the cathedral, is the former main building of Uppsala University.
+It contains the university's cultural history collections; Nordic antiquities; Egyptian antiquities; and an Anatomical Theatre, built on the roof in the 1660s.
+Permanent exhibitions include Viking relics, such as priceless jewelry, medals, and swords; the history of Uppsala University; and Egyptian mummies.
+Temporary exhibitions round out the museum's offerings.
+The spectacular University Art Collection in the main building is also well worth exploring.

 Address: Akademigatan 3, S-75310 Uppsala